Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

 4. The Judge Will Have the Ability to Review the Sentence for Aguilera-Mederos, a Cuban Immigrant Who Lived in Texas

-9News Legal Expert Scott Robinson told the 9News television station that the judge has the ability to review the sentence soon.
+9News Legal Expert Scott Robinson told the 9News television station that the judge has the ability to review the sentence.

 “Colorado’s violent crimes statute gives judges some discretion after 180 days have passed,” Robinson said to 9News.
 “Here, the sentencing judge, Bruce Jones, will have an opportunity to determine whether there were unusual and extenuating circumstances which would justify a reduction in the sentences imposed.”